TAing

 - ReCom on dense random graphs

-- Algorithms for planted subgraph
+- Algorithms for planted random subgraph

 - Prophet inequalities with cancellation costs